 Fostering Emotional Intelligence as a Founder

 Building emotional intelligence within a team does not happen overnight, but it is easier than you might think.
 It starts with you.
-As a founder, your leadership sets the tone for how your team interacts, handles stress and work together.
+As a founder, your leadership sets the tone for how your team interacts, handles stress and works together.

 Here are some practical ways to encourage emotional intelligence in your team: